 But our real lives in fact follow far more circuitous routes and they are no less productive, successful or fulfilling.
 Our real lives are rich, full and encompass multiple contexts.
 They are not always tidy and cannot be completely organized and executed in sequential steps.
 The problems we face cannot always be fixed or eliminated expeditiously, and solutions often appear outside our carefully constructed plans.
 Disorder and struggle often walk alongside a harmonious and thriving life.

 The regular practice of reflecting upon and integrating our unique experiences allows us to acknowledge this and profit from that knowledge.
 Reflective practice keeps us vibrantly and purposefully productive each and every day.
 Reflective practice allows us to shift the emphasis from hyper-busyness to a larger perspective on our lives.
 A little less busy-ness and a little more reflection gives us time to recognize and value our unique expertise and abilities, to build and then draw upon our resilience, to feel confident in our choices and decisions, and to create and re-create relevant and meaningful paths for ourselves.
 This is the kind of time we require to be fully engaged, emotionally flexible and attuned.
 Reflective practice keeps us focused on the multiple and authentic successes we experience in our daily lives.

-Britt-Mari offers customized 3 session coaching packages that help clients create personally empowered solutions to career transition, burnout and building meaningful careers.
-She is an integrative career counselor with an extensive background in existential psychology, career counseling and teaching.
-To inquire about a free consultation contact her at email@example.com
+Britt-Mari offers customized 3 session coaching packages that help clients create personally empowered solutions to career transition, to burnout and to building resilient and meaningful careers.
+To inquire about a free consultation contact her at firstname.lastname@example.org